PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 ![Lepton](/images/uploads/my-favorite-note-taking-app-for-programmers__lepton.png "Lepton")

-I used this tool for a while and I quite liked it, but there was one downside.
-Lack of Customization
+I used this tool for a while and I quite liked it, but there was one downside - lack of customization.
+I can't pick my preferred theme, I can't pick font style and etc. Obviosly you can live without these features and I could.
+But I found an alternative which can handle all that - [Boostnote](https://boostnote.io/)

 * Lepton
 * Boostnote